First, before you start researching, log in to the VCU library page. This will give you full access to all of VCU Library’s resources.

 Now you should have plenty of terms to work with!
 Here are a few additional tips.

-Learn how to use the VCU Libraries Search with this overview of how to begin your search.
+Learn how to use the VCU Libraries Search with this playlist of videos.